Georgina García Pérez

-Georgina García Pérez ([ɟʝoɾˈʝina ɣaɾˈθi.a ˈpeɾeθ]; born 13 May 1992) is a Spanish tennis player.
+Georgina García Pérez ([ɟʝoɾˈʝina ɣaɾˈθi.a ˈpeɾeθ]; born 13 May 1992) is an inactive Spanish tennis player.

-She has won one doubles title on the WTA Tour, one doubles title on the WTA Challenger Tour, plus 12 singles and 18 doubles titles on the ITF Women's Circuit.
+She has won one doubles title on the WTA Tour, and one doubles title on the WTA Challenger Tour, along with 12 singles and 21 doubles titles on the ITF Women's World Tennis Tour.
 On 5 November 2018, she reached her best singles ranking of world No. 124.
 On 3 February 2020, she peaked at No. 71 in the WTA doubles rankings.

-She hit the fastest women's serve on record at 220 km/h (136.7 mph) during the 2018 Hungarian Ladies Open.
+García Pérez hit the fastest women's serve on record at 220 km/h (136.7 mph) during the 2018 Hungarian Ladies Open.

-She has represented Spain in Fed Cup competitions since 2018, where she has a win–loss record of 4–1.
+She has represented Spain in Fed Cup since 2018, where she has a win–loss record of 4–1.

 Professional career

 2014–2016

 After three years without stepping on a tennis court for personal reasons, Georgina returns to the circuit.

 Only a few months after her re-debut, she achieved her first professional titles.
 During 2015, she achieved two ITF titles, in Monzón and in Portugal.

 García added another three ITF titles, plus four more titles in the doubles circuit, which led her to debut in the WTA Tour at the 2016 Copa Colsanitas, partnering Laura Pous Tió, but they lost her first-round match against Nicole Melichar and Rebecca Peterson.